jkeger/arctic/README.md

     e.g. for profiling.

 \
-The code can also be used as a library for other C++ programs, as in the `lib_test` example.
+The code can also be used as a library for other C++ programs.

-The python wrapper also has demo and benchmark functions provided.
-Run `python3 test/test_arcticpy.py` with `-d` or `-b` (or the long versions) as above, or with anything else to print help information.
+See the `run_demo()` function in `src/main.cpp` for examples adding and removing CTI trails from a test image, or the `lib_test` example described below.

 \